 It is important the configuration uses the any keyword here.
-Because the source IP address of clients is not known reaching your website specify any meaning 'Any IP address'.
+Because the source IP address of clients is not known as it reaches your website, specify any meaning 'Any IP address'.

-In this example it is assumed that there is a DNS server on the inside network at IP address 192.168.0.53 that the hosts on the dmz need to access for DNS resolution.
-You create the ACL needed and apply it to the dmz interface so the ASA can override that default security behavior, mentioned earlier, for traffic entering that interface.
+In this example it is assumed that there is a DNS server on the inside network at IP address 192.168.0.53 that the hosts on the DMZ need to access for DNS resolution.
+You create the ACL needed and apply it to the DMZ interface so the ASA can override that default security behavior, mentioned earlier, for traffic that enters that interface.

 Here is what those configuration commands look like: